 “This experience has really given me that opportunity.”

 Earlier this year, Zeba attended the “Know Your Neurons” event organized by VBIA and the World Awareness Initiative and hosted at UBC, which explored the impact of brain injury on student health and well-being.
 Zeba describes the experience of meeting patients with brain injuries and being surprised at seeing the long-lasting impact first hand.
 “I’ve been reading about all these in textbooks,” she says, “but to actually talk to someone and hear their story is a whole different experience.”

 Zeba ultimately ended up using the skills and development fostered through her time at VBIA to secure a position as a Research Assistant on the Canadian Traumatic Brain Injury Study at Vancouver General Hospital, starting September 2018.
 We wish her all the best in future and thank her for her great contributions to our cause.
-You can see Zeba in action and learn more about the Brain Waves program or visit our Volunteer page to get involved.
+You can follow Zebas example and visit our Volunteer page to get involved.